 What Doing Nothing Actually Costs

 Add it up from the defendant’s side: legal defense, a settlement, court-supervised remediation deadlines, the distraction of discovery, and then the same remediation work you were avoiding in the first place.
 Organizations that have been through it describe the lawsuit as the most expensive possible way to end up with an accessible website.
-The proactive path costs a fraction of that, and you get the SEO and usability benefits along the way (see How ADA Compliance Boosts Your SEO).
+The proactive path costs a fraction of that, and you get a more usable site for every visitor along the way.

 What Actually Protects You